 - Listen to your retailers.
 Pierce and her team are in daily contact with retailers from all over the country.
 Many of these discussions center on how the product is being received by various audiences and how to better market it location to location.
 “I’m very proud of the relationships my team has built with our retail partners.
 We don’t tell them how to sell our product; we listen to how it makes the most sense for them to sell it to their customers.”

 Publisher Pierce also stresses the importance of marketing across all channels to reach readers.
 This has been especially important for The Old Farmer’s Almanac, which faces marketplace confusion because of its name.
 Even though The Old Farmer’s Almanac is the most successful publication of its kind, there are a number of smaller magazines that utilize the generic term “farmer’s almanac.”
 Add to that, the Almanac’s editorial speaks to all ages even though it has the word “old” in its name.

 “Every year, the release of The Old Farmer’s Almanac garners millions of impressions and mentions in traditional and online media,” continues Pierce.
 “This coverage continues throughout the year.
 We’re constantly reaching out to our fans on social media and working with retailers on floor displays and promotions.”

 “Our readers keep the presses printing, and we endeavor to reach them however we can, whenever we can.
 We don’t take our success for granted.
 Despite the challenges we face as a print publication in a digital-dominated world, we have still managed to remain relevant by adapting to the times,” she adds.

-The 2017 Old Farmer’s Almanac—the publication’s 225th edition—is being prepared now, with advertising opportunities still available.
+The 2017 Old Farmer’s Almanac—the publication’s 225th edition—is available now at the online Almanac store.
 The Old Farmer’s Almanac is owned and operated by Yankee Publishing Inc. and is headquartered in Dublin, New Hampshire.